maslyennikov/ga-home-assignment/INSTRUCTIONS.md

 ## Guidelines

 - You will have to use the project skeleton provided to you as a starting port, but you can use or modify anything inside the "src" file to achieve the desired end result
-- To load data you can use the native "fetch" api to load the games and currency rates.
+- To load data you can use the native "fetch" api to load the gamesData and currency rates.
 - For CSS you can use the basic css modules from create-react-app https://create-react-app.dev/docs/adding-a-stylesheet
 - If you find that provided components could be improved, feel free to change them as necessary.